Finding Theme Communities from Database Networks: Experiments

-In Figures~\ref{Fig:scalability_results}(c)-(d),~\ref{Fig:scalability_results}(g)-(h) and~\ref{Fig:scalability_results}(k)-(l), we show the average number of vertices and edges in detected maximal pattern trusses by NV/NP and NE/NP, respectively.
+\nop{ In Figures~\ref{Fig:scalability_results}(c)-(d),~\ref{Fig:scalability_results}(g)-(h) and~\ref{Fig:scalability_results}(k)-(l), we show the average number of vertices and edges in detected maximal $(\mathbf{p},\alpha)$-trusses by NV/NP and NE/NP, respectively.
 The trends of the curves of NV/NP and NE/NP are different in different database networks.
-This is because each database network is sampled by conducting breath first search from a randomly selected seed vertex, and the distributions of maximal pattern trusses are different in different database networks.
-If more smaller maximal pattern trusses are sampled earlier than larger maximal pattern trusses, NV/NP and NE/NP increase when the number of sampled edges increases.
-In contrast, if more smaller maximal pattern trusses are sampled later than larger maximal pattern trusses, NV/NP and NE/NP decrease.
-We can also see that the average numbers of vertices and edges in detected maximal pattern trusses are always small.
-This demonstrates that most maximal pattern trusses are small local subgraphs in a database network.
+This is because each database network is sampled by conducting breath first search from a randomly selected seed vertex, and the distributions of maximal $(\mathbf{p},\alpha)$-trusses are different in different database networks.
+If more smaller maximal $(\mathbf{p},\alpha)$-trusses are sampled earlier than larger maximal $(\mathbf{p},\alpha)$-trusses, NV/NP and NE/NP increase when the number of sampled edges increases.
+In contrast, if more smaller maximal $(\mathbf{p},\alpha)$-trusses are sampled later than larger maximal $(\mathbf{p},\alpha)$-trusses, NV/NP and NE/NP decrease.
+We can also see that the average numbers of vertices and edges in detected maximal $(\mathbf{p},\alpha)$-trusses are always small.
+This demonstrates that most maximal $(\mathbf{p},\alpha)$-trusses are small local subgraphs in a database network.
 Such small subgraphs in different local regions of a large sparse database network generally do not intersect with each other.
-Therefore, using the graph intersection property, TCFI can efficiently prune a large number of unqualified patterns and achieve much better scalability.
+Therefore, using the graph intersection property, TCFI can efficiently prune a large number of unqualified patterns and achieve much better scalability. }

 \nop{ Besides, since each database network is sampled by conducting breath first search from a randomly selected seed vertex.
-Therefore, in Figures~\ref{Fig:scalability_results}(c)-(d),~\ref{Fig:scalability_results}(g)-(h) and~\ref{Fig:scalability_results}(k)-(l), the trends of the curves depends on whether the seed vertex is located near more large maximal pattern trusses or more small maximal pattern trusses.
-As a result, we can see that the trends of the NV/NP curves and NE/NP curves are different on different datasets. }
+Therefore, in Figures~\ref{Fig:scalability_results}(c)-(d),~\ref{Fig:scalability_results}(g)-(h) and~\ref{Fig:scalability_results}(k)-(l), the trends of the curves depends on whether the seed vertex is located near more large maximal $(\mathbf{p},\alpha)$-trusses or more small maximal $(\mathbf{p},\alpha)$-trusses.
+As a result, we can see that the trends of the NV/NP curves and NE/NP curves are different on different data sets. }

-\nop{ when the number of sampled edges increase, the average number of vertices and edges in detected maximal pattern trusses does not increase much .
-This demonstrates that most maximal pattern trusses are small local subgraphs in database network.
+\nop{ when the number of sampled edges increase, the average number of vertices and edges in detected maximal $(\mathbf{p},\alpha)$-trusses does not increase much .
+This demonstrates that most maximal $(\mathbf{p},\alpha)$-trusses are small local subgraphs in database network.

 ~\ref{Fig:scalability_results}(g)-(h)

 As it is shown in Figures~\ref{Fig:scalability_results}(c)-(d), when the number of sampled edges increase, the NV/NP and NE/NP performances on the database network of BK first increase, then become stable.